 Seafood is Sumptuous

 That gorgeous coastline isn’t just for snorkeling and swimming.
 Conservation-focused fisheries have given Belize an abundance of healthy marine life.
 Enjoy lobster, conch, red snapper, shrimp and grouper.
 Additionally, you can even catch and cook your own on certain specialty charters.
-Every year, a Lobster Festival marks the start of lobster season.
+Every year, the Lobster Festival marks the start of lobster season.

-Belize Makes its Own Beer, Rum and Wine
+Belize Makes Its Own Beer, Rum, and Wine

-Great food, great drinks and fun farm tours all add up to a tasty vacation in Belize.
+Great food, great drinks, and fun farm tours all add up to a tasty vacation in Belize.
 Enjoy it all while you’re here.